Says Who? Effective Zero-Shot Annotation of Focalization: Annotation Accuracy and Agreement

 \subsection{Model Performance}

 We evaluated the annotations produced by all computational baselines and LLMs against the consensus labels (Table \ref{tab:modelF1s}).
 GPT-4o was the highest performing model, with an overall F1 score of 84.79\%.
-All of the other models and baselines except for Llama 3.2 1b achieved considerably above-random performance, with F1 scores ranging from 55.25\% (Flan-T5 small) to 80.82\% (GPT-4-turbo).
-However, none performed on-par with GPT-4o.
+All other models and baselines except for Llama 3.2 1b achieved considerably above-random performance, with F1 scores ranging from 55.25\% (Flan-T5 small) to 80.82\% (GPT-4-turbo).
+However, none performed on par with GPT-4o.

 All models except Llama 3.2 1b achieved the highest F1 score for internal focalization, suggesting that it was the easiest mode to identify.
-In contrast, we find the models nearly all performed worst when annotating for zero focalization; in fact, of the seventeen tested models, nine failed to label any excerpts as zero focalized.
+In contrast, we find that the models nearly all performed the worst when annotating for zero focalization; in fact, of the seventeen tested models, nine failed to label any excerpts as zero-focalized.
 This may indicate the difficulty of identifying zero focalization, or may be a side-effect of class imbalance in the evaluation dataset.

 Interestingly, the difference in F1 scores for the GPT models suggests that changes made between GPT-3.5 (first released March 15, 2022) and the GPT-4 models (first released March 14, 2023) significantly improved their ability to perform focalization annotation, and perhaps literary annotation more broadly.
-This difference in performance was reflected in the models' reported confidence values; GPT-3.5-turbo was on average less confident in its predictions than other models (57.6\% as compared to 97.2\% (GPT-4-turbo) and 95.0\% (GPT-4o)).
+This difference in performance was reflected in the models' reported confidence values; GPT-3.5-turbo was, on average, less confident in its predictions than other models (57.6\% as compared to 97.2\% (GPT-4-turbo) and 95.0\% (GPT-4o)).
 This provides some evidence that the confidence values reflect model accuracy.
-An ANOVA test refutes the hypothesis that the confidence values from all three models are drawn from the same distribution ($p < 10^{-208}$).
+An ANOVA test suggests we can reject the null-hypothesis, namely that the confidence values from all three models are drawn from the same distribution ($p < 0.001$\footnote{$p$-value reported as $5.7\text{x}10^{-208}$}).
 The three GPT models also have low inter-annotator reliability ($\alpha$ = 0.47).